August 21 is World QR Code Day: A Tribute to Masahiro Hara

 QR codes were invented in Japan in 1994.
 At the time, the automotive industry needed a faster, more efficient way to track parts.
 Traditional barcodes just weren’t cutting it, so Masahiro Hara developed QR codes to store more data and scan from any angle.

-QR codes became popular in Japan around 2002 to 2003, especially when mobile phones began integrating built-in QR scanners.
+QR codes became popular in Japan around 2002 to 2003, especially as mobile phones began to integrate built-in QR scanners.
 It was only in 2017, when they gained global traction, that iOS and Android finally supported QR code scanning through camera apps.

 QR codes are smart, fast, flexible, and extremely easy to use, which is why they’re popular around the world.
 Plus, they’re cost-effective.
 In a mobile-first era, QR codes are now an essential tool.